 Setting up a scholarship in perpetuity allows the scholarship to exist for all time and ensures it retains permanently its real value and power to help students.
 Our ultimate aim is for scholarships to be fully endowed in perpetuity and currently an endowment figure of approximately $400,000 per scholarship would achieve this.
 This amount would be invested and managed through the College’s fund managers and the income from the capital (less inflation) would then be used annually to support the scholarship.
 Careful fund management ensures the real value of the endowment is maintained over time.

 The terms of scholarships are generally as specified by their donors and agreed to by the College.
 Donors may wish to provide a full or part scholarship and may also wish to provide funds over a number of years to ease their way financially.

 Currently, the residence fee at Emmanuel College covers:

 - full residence, including 21 meals per week

-- personal room with a small fridge, study desk, ceiling fan, computer terminal and internet connection
+- personal room with a small fridge, study desk, ceiling fan and WiFi connectivity

 - weekly room cleaning and laundry service during the semester

 - sporting and cultural facilities